Shi Shi Beach Two Deer / CC BY SA 4.0 / Ron Clausen

 Before becoming part of the United States, the area was settled by Native Americans and visited by European explorers including James Cook and George Vancouver.
 As settlers arrived, logging became an important source of income.
 However, beginning in the 1920's with the popular introduction of cars, a desire for wilderness preservation began to arise.

 A small part of the park is located along the Pacific Coast and is not contiguous with the far larger inland mountains section.
 Olympic National Park encompasses several ecosystems.
 The coast section is 60 miles long, but narrow, with either sandy beaches or more rugged beaches.
 It can be difficult to hike due to weather and terrain, but is the most easily accessible area for day hikers.
 Inland, above the coast, the western side of the mountains consist of temperate rainforests--Hoh Rainforest & Quinault Rainforest.
 Forests on the eastern side are drier due to the mountain rain shadow.
 The alpine areas are the hardest to access.
 Many roads are not available due to weather conditions.
 Mount Olympus is the highest mountain at 7980 ft.
-It receive a lot of snow and has several glaciers.
+It receives a lot of snow and has several glaciers.
 The largest is Blue Glacier.